Emil Körner: Career in Germany

-In 1867 he was promoted to standard bearer and afterwards joined as a cadet in the Military School of Hannover in the state of the same name which that year had been annexed to Prussia, where he continued his military studies, standing out in military sciences, showing great physical resistance and a work capacity superior to his classmates.
+In 1867, he was promoted to standard bearer and afterwards joined as a cadet in the Military School of Hannover in the Kingdom of Hannover, which that year had been annexed to Prussia.
+There, he continued his military studies, stood out in military sciences, and showed great physical resistance and a work capacity that were superior to his classmates.

-In 1868 he was promoted to ensign and continued his studies in the Artillery and Engineering School of Charlottenburg in Berlin where he stood out because of his educational results.
-From there he graduated with the rank of second lieutenant in 1870, the year he participated in the Franco-Prussian War.
+In 1868, he was promoted to ensign and continued his studies in the Artillery and Engineering School of Charlottenburg in Berlin where he stood out because of his educational results.
+From there, he graduated with the rank of second lieutenant in 1870, the year he participated in the Franco-Prussian War.

 In the campaigns of the Franco-Prussian War, despite his few years of service, he stood out as battery commander on behalf of his performance in the Battles of Wörth, Sedan, and in the Siege of Paris, where he was hurt many times.
-These actions awarded him the Iron Cross second class and the commemorative medal of the campaign.
+Those actions awarded him the Iron Cross second class and the commemorative medal of the campaign.